b1on1kkk/Yumify/README.md

 To get Yumify up and running quickly, follow these steps using Docker Compose:

 1. Clone the repository: `git clone https://github.com/b1on1kkk/Yumify.git`
-2. Install dependencies for client-side and server-side: `npm install`
+2. Install dependencies for client-side and server-side (optional): `npm install`
 3. Build and run the Docker containers:
     * `docker-compose build`
     * `docker-compose up -d`